Singapore blue

-The Singapore blue (Omothymus violaceopes) is a large, arboreal species of tarantula from Malaysia and Singapore.
+The Singapore Blue (also known as the Malaysia Blue) (Omothymus violaceopes) is a large, arboreal species of tarantula from Malaysia and Singapore.
 These spiders have been known to grow in excess of 9 inches (23 cm) across.
 The legs are an intense blue with a brown or gold carapace.
-The male is usually not as vibrant, the species exhibiting sexual dimorphism.
+The male is usually not as vibrant; the species exhibits sexual dimorphism.
 The generic placement of the species has been questioned, and specimens identified as males of this species may actually be from a different species.

 Taxonomy

 Omothymus violaceopes was first described by H. C. Abraham in 1924, under the name Lampropelma violaceopedes.
 However, specific names under the International Code of Zoological Nomenclature cannot be plural, so violaceopedes was corrected to violaceopes.

 In August 2019, the species was transferred to the genus Omothymus.

 Food

 Diet consists primarily of large beetles, cockroaches, large crickets, mantids, and other large arthropods.
 Occasionally, young mice, birds and other small vertebrates are taken.
 During feeding, the abdomen (opisthosoma) will often increase its size two-fold.